Complete Guide to Sunnah Prayers & Worship

 The fingers will testify on the Day of Judgment.
 They'll speak about the dhikr you made.

-For a complete breakdown of the different opinions, the rewards of specific phrases, and how to build a daily dhikr practice that transforms your day, read The Sunnah of Dhikr: Using Your Fingers vs. Beads and the Rewards Involved.
+For a complete breakdown of the different opinions, the rewards of specific phrases, and how to build a daily dhikr practice that transforms your day, read this guide about the Sunnah of Dhikr.

 Here's what separates the people who benefit from Sunnah prayers and those who don't: intention.